 Hello There...

-Before you decide to let us get to know you, please get to know us.
-Relationship is everything, especially when it comes to finding a therapist.
+At both Prism Therapy Group and Prism Psychiatric Group we believe relationship is everything, especially when it comes to finding a therapist or medication provider.
 The right fit makes all the difference!
 While no one is for everyone, we are dedicated to supporting you and will do our very best to find someone that works for you (even if it isn’t one of us).
 That’s just how important mental health and well-being are to our group.

 We provide an intentionally inclusive, comfortable, and warm atmosphere.
 We do our best to make you feel right at home.
 Our providers are experienced, well-trained, and invested in your wellness and health.
 We can’t wait to meet you.

-Jess Pladsen, LMFT, RPT-S
+Dr. Jess Pladsen, PhD, LMFT, RPT-S, TTP

 Therapist, Approved AAMFT & Play Therapy Supervisor